 - In Pitru Paksh, cows, brahmins, dogs, ants, cats and ravens should eat as much as possible.
 And all of these should not be recognized as loss.

 Things to Remember on Pirtu Paksha

 Pitru paksha period is considered very inauspicious.
-So shraddha rituals are performed carefully in guidance of knowledgeable pandits or brahmins.
-Before that you should know these important points.
+So shraddha rituals are performed carefully under the guidance of knowledgeable pandits or brahmins.
+Before that, you should know these important points.

 You should know: Pitru paksha puja vidhi

 Which day to perform Shraddha?